-LEVEL OF FIGURIA ACTIVITY SEISMIC OPERATIONS TRANSIT-TOW OPERATIONS

-LEVEL OF FISHING ACTIVITY VSP EMS WSS 2D 3D Drill Ship Drill Rig FPSO GBS

-Fishery Closed in Area

-Fishery Open- No Recent Fishing in Area

-Fishery Open-Area Actively being Fished

-The Petroleum Industry Liaison at the Fish, Food and Allied Workers (FFAW) Union should be notified in advance of all seismic, transit and tow operations outside of the Field Safety Zone

-The use of a Fisheries Liaison Officer should be considered in consultation with the FFAW

-The use of a FLO and Fisheries Guide Vessel should be considered in consultation with the FFAW

-NOTES:

-- The Matrix provides useful criteria and considerations for mitigative and safe practices for the fishing and petroleum industries.
-The Matrix is a guideline for industry consultations and does not in any way replace them. - The Matrix is designed for seismic, transit and tow operations located outside a field or exploration operation safety zone. - Fisheries Guide Vessels will be commercially registered fishing vessels and part of the FFAW's Guide Vessel Program. - Fishing activity referenced in the Matrix refers to fixed fishing gear/equipment only. - Operators accept liability for compensation of any fisheries gear damage that is directly attributable to an operation.
+SEISMIC OPERATIONS S S TRANSIT-TOW OPERATIONS LEVEL OF FISHING ACTIVITY VSP EMS WSS 2D 3D Drill Ship Drill Rig FPSO GBS Fishery Closed in Area Fishery Open- No Recent Fishing in Area Fishery Open-Area Actively being Fished The Petroleum Industry Liaison at the Fish, Food and Allied Workers (FFAW) Union should be notified in advance of all seismic, transit and tow operations outside of the Field Safety Zone The use of a Fisheries Liaison Officer should be considered in consultation with the FFAW The use of a FLO and Fisheries Guide Vessel should be considered in consultation with the FFAW OTES: The Matrix provides useful criteria and consider Acronyms: safe practices for the fishing and petroleum industries.
+The Matrix is a guideline for industry consultations and does n 2D Two-Dimensional Seismic 3D Three-Dimensional Seismic them.
+The Materia is designed for actions, toronic and tow exactions located EMS Electromagnetic Survey The Matrix is designed for seismic, transit and tow operations located outside a field or exploration operation safety zone.
+FPSO Floating Production Storage Offloading Vessel .
+Fisheries Guide Vessels will be commercially registered fishing vessels GBS Gravity Base Structure reaction of the second s

+- and part of the FFAW's Guide Vessel Program.

+Fishing activity referenced in the Matrix refers to fixed fishing

+- gear/equipment only.

+- Operators accept liability for compensation of any fisheries gear damage that is directly attributable to an operation.

+- VSP Vertical Seismic Profiling

+- WSS Well Site Survey

+-,